 NOTE: Even if $0 are paid, count one recipient if a claim was processed and determined to be payable.

 b.
 Section B.--Report the amounts of medical vendor payments by maintenance assistance status and basis of eligibility, and by type of medical service.
-The distribution of payment amounts parallels the distribution of recipients in section A. Report payments under the basis of eligibility/maintenance status of the recipient.
+The distribution of payment amounts parallels the distribution of recipients in section A. Report payments under the basis of eligibility/maintenance assistance status of the recipient.
 Unlike the recipient entries in section A, payment entries are additive to the totals reported for both column and line.

 Account for payment adjustments for any reports of vendor payments as defined in section I.